MaxIV-KitsControls/tango-facadedevice/README.md

 The facade devices support the following objects:

+- **local_attribute**: tango attribute holding a local value.
+Useful for configuring the device at runtime.

+- **logical_attribute**: tango attribute computed from the values of other attributes.
+Use it as a decorator to register the function that make this computation.

+- **state_attribute**: It is used to describe the logical relationship between state/status and the other attributes.
+It is very similar to logical attributes.

-- **proxy_attribute**: TANGO attribute linked to the attribute of a remote device.
+- **proxy_attribute**: tango attribute bound to the attribute of a remote device.
 Full attribute name is given as property.
 It supports the standard attribute keywords.
 Optionally, a conversion method can be given.

-- **logical_attribute**: TANGO attribute computed from the values of other attributes.
+- **combined_attribute**: tango attribute computed from the values of other remote attributes.
 Use it as a decorator to register the function that make this computation.

-- **state_attribute**: It is used to describe the logical relationship between state/status and the other attributes.
-It is very similar to logical attributes.

-- **combined_attribute**: TANGO attribute computed from the values of other remote attributes.
-Use it as a decorator to register the function that make this computation.
 The remote attribute names are provided by a property, either as a list or a pattern.

-- **local_attribute**: TANGO attribute holding a local value.
-Useful for configuring the device at runtime.

 - **proxy_command**: TANGO command to write an attribute of a remote device with a given value.
 The full attribute name is given as a property.
 It